 Children learn through play.
 When you see children playing they are learning needed skills.
 For example, when children are in the dramatic play center playing house they are building their social emotional skills and when children are outdoor they are increasing their gross motor skills by practicing running, jumping, climbing and other skills.
 For more information see the article “The Importance of Play in Early Childhood Development” in our articles section of the resources.

 How do I enroll my child in your program?

-To enroll your child in our program you have to fill out an application and provide us with some paperwork such as birth certificate, shot records and proof of address.
-You can assess the application and list of paperwork you need in our Child Application section.
+To enroll your child in our program you have to fill out an interest form and provide us with some paperwork such as birth certificate, shot records and proof of address.
+You can assess the form and list of paperwork you need in our Enrollment section.
 You can also get an application, list of paperwork and additional help by contacting us or stopping by one of our schools to talk to a family advocate.

 How do you qualify to get your child into an Educare School?